-In this talk, we outline the development process, the statistical modeling, the data-driven decision making and the components needed for productionizing a fully automated demand forecasting system for an online grocery shop for a billion-dollar retail group in Europe.
+Robert Pesch and Robin Senge outline the development process, statistical modeling, data-driven decision making, and components needed for productionizing a fully automated demand forecasting system for an online grocery shop for a billion-dollar retail group in Europe.

-On the whiteboard: For e-grocery stores, accurate stock planning is the key ingredient for the success of the whole business case.
-Compared to non-grocery stores, supply chain optimization is an even harder task due to perishable items in combination with a broad variety of goods sold according to a long tail distribution.
-In order for an e-grocery business to sustain many challenges along its supply chain have to be approached.
-Accurate stock planning resides in the very center of all efforts: unavailability of items results in unsatisfied customers and potential loss of customers, whereas maximum stock filling results in food spoilage which again results in higher cost for the retailer.
+On the whiteboard: For egrocery stores, accurate stock planning is the key ingredient for the success of the whole business case.
+Compared to nongrocery stores, supply chain optimization is an even harder task due to perishable items in combination with a broad variety of goods sold according to a long tail distribution.
+In order for an egrocery business to be sustainable, many challenges along its supply chain have to be approached.
+Accurate stock planning resides in the very center of all efforts: unavailability of items results in unsatisfied and potentially lost customers, whereas overstock results in food spoilage, which again results in higher cost for the retailer.

 Traditional forecasting models such as exponential smoothing, ARIMA, and the newly developed Facebook Prophet library can be applied to get point predictions for arbitrary forecasting horizons.
-Modeling the problem as a regression problem extends the prediction capability and allows the integration of features and to choose from different models like linear regression models, support vector machines, or regression trees.
+Modeling the problem as a regression problem extends the prediction capability, allows for the integration of features, and enables you to choose from different models like linear regression models, support vector machines, or regression trees.
 Combining such predictions with parametric probability distributions provides a good starting point for the desired probability function.
-More tailored models like GAMLSS allow the direct prediction of probability distributions.
+More tailored models like gamlss allow the direct prediction of probability distributions.

-Towards the production system: Building a demand forecasting system for an e-grocery business is a complex and complicated task.
-Hence we approached the task in an agile fashion.
-We started with a very simple almost naive solution.
-This provided us a with two important things: (i) a fast first version of our data product that was able to serve as a proof of concept for further development, and (ii) a simple baseline model to compare to when experimenting with more complex predictive models.
+Toward the production system: Building a demand forecasting system for an egrocery business is a complex and complicated task.
+Hence, it makes sense to approach the task in an agile fashion, starting with a very simple, almost naive, solution.
+This provided two important things: a fast first version of the data product that was able to serve as a proof of concept for further development and a simple baseline model to compare to when experimenting with more complex predictive models.

-Up until now, long after the going live of the MVP, the system is developed further in agile iterations and constantly improved.
-Hence, every new predictive model version that is likely to be more complex than its predecessor has to prove that its increased complexity also significantly increases accuracy.
-In alignment with Occam’s Razor and also with machine learning theory, this way we seek to not overcomplicating things.
+The system is developed further in agile iterations and constantly improved, so every new predictive model that is likely to be more complex than its predecessor has to prove that its increased complexity also significantly increases accuracy.
+In alignment with Occam’s razor and also with machine learning theory, this is a way to not overcomplicating things.
 Complex models like deep neural nets have the potential to learn extraordinary complex relations.
 However, this ability comes with a high risk of overfitting, instability, and outliers.
 Building a productive, fully automated demand forecasting system for approximately one billion predictions per day, you better take care of these risks.

-Going into more technical detail, the talk will cover and sketch a variety of software features that distinguish a prototypical notebook model from a full-fledged highly scalable production system.
+You’ll leave with an understanding of a variety of software features that distinguish a prototypical notebook model from a fully fledged highly scalable production system.
 These include extracting the original customer request, outlier and fraud detection mechanisms for the input data, sanity checks for the output data, a fallback solution, a risk-sensitive model selection, and model monitoring.

 What you'll learn

-Robert Pesch is a senior data scientist and big-data engineer at Inovex GmbH.
-Robert holds a PhD in Bioinformatics and a MSc in Computer Science.
-He gets most excited about analyzing large and complex data sets and implementing novel insight-generating data-products utilizing advanced mathematical and statistical models.
+Robert Pesch is a senior data scientist and big data engineer at inovex.
+Robert holds a PhD in nioinformatics and an MSc in computer science.
+He gets most excited about analyzing large and complex datasets and implementing novel insight-generating data products using advanced mathematical and statistical models.

 Leave a Comment or Question